donovanrichardson/block-county/districting/assign_districts_new_york.md

 # Prompt

-Create a script basically exactly like [assign_subdistricts_long_island.py](../long_island/assign_subdistricts_long_island.py) except that it will be used to create hypothetical congressional districts for New York State.
+Create a script in this directory basically exactly like [assign_subdistricts_long_island.py](../long_island/assign_subdistricts_long_island.py) except that it will be used to create hypothetical congressional districts for New York State.
 This means it should grab all tracts centroids beginning with 36 in county_centroids2 (county_geoid begins with 36 AND type = "11").
 Then the script should accept an integer of 2 or higher for the number of districts to split the region into.

 ## Procedure